sfleischman105/cichlid/README.md

+### Cichlid

-A simple library for managing RGB colorings.
+A simple Rust library for managing RGB colorings.
+Works with `no-std` environments as well.